-From the plugin consent section, you can add the custom checkboxes on default inbuilt section and the supported third-party plugins installed on your WordPress website.
+From the plugin consent section, you can add the custom checkboxes on the default inbuilt section and the supported third-party plugins installed on your WordPress website.

 Step 11: Protected Consent

-The protected consent section will let you add the site contents that will be restricted to your users unless they allow you to store their personal user data on your WordPress website.
+The protected consent section will let you add the site contents that will be restricted to your users unless they allow you to store their user data on your WordPress website.

 Step 12: Service Settings

-From the service settings, you can display the list of services that your website runs for storing the personal user data.
+From the service settings, you can display the list of services that your website runs for storing personal user data.

 In this way, you can make your WordPress website compatible with the GDPR law in few clicks.
 So, if you want to make your WordPress website GDPR friendly, you purchase the plugin at the reasonable price and follow this step by step tutorial to make your WordPress website GDPR compliance in few minutes.

-Also, check out the step by step tutorial of:
+Also, check out the step-by-step tutorial of:

 Connect With JustHyre